michaeldiguiseppi/java_curriculum_personal/Unit-1-Syntax/README.md

 **We Now Know:**
   - Classes are blueprints for objects.
   - Classes can be used as types.
+  - Constructors are named the same as the class.
+  - Constructor definitions do not have a return return type.
   - Objects are instantiated / created by invoking the constructor.

 ## Static vs. Instance